Psychosocial Technical Advisory Group

 Dr Kate Bone

-Kate is Manager Wellness (Research and Development) at Kāinga Ora - Homes and Communities.
+Kate is the Principal Advisor Health, Safety and Wellbeing at Fire and Emergency New Zealand.
 Kate has led research projects in Australia and New Zealand and takes an evidence-based, holistic approach to workplace wellbeing recognising work environments as high-impact places to enhance hauora/wellbeing.
-Kate’s current role is to lead an evidence-based workplace health and wellbeing strategy for 3,000+ employees at Kāinga Ora.

 Clare Bennett